alfindhuhawan/alfindhuhawanbagja-betest/README.md

 - (Optional) make sure your redis is ready, but you can still run the apps without redis
 - run npm run start on your bash

+## Additional info
+- There is attached postman json on this repositories.
+You can import it on postman app.
+- Set the username and password on .env, you can configure it by yourself, for default i set username = admin and password = admin.